 Are You a Plus-Sized Sleeper?

-If you’re a heavier sleeper over 250 lbs., but especially over 300 lbs., check our best mattress for heavy people list.
-HD / plus-sized mattresses are designed to higher density foams, thicker profiles, and thicker wires on the coils, all of which are better tuned to the needs of heavier weighted sleepers.
+If you have a heavier body over 250 lbs., but especially over 300 lbs., check our best mattress for heavy people list.
+HD / plus-sized mattresses are designed with more supportive materials, higher density foams, thicker profiles, and thicker wires on the coils, all of which are better tuned to the needs of heavier people.

 Our Testing Team